mawburn/cardrpg/src/site/notes/Mechanics/Combat.md

 ## Actions

-During the main action phase there are 3 groups of actions.
-Attacking, Readying, or Changing Cards.
+During the main action phase there are 3 types of actions.
+Attacking, Readying, or Equiping.
 Characters may only perform 1 type.

 ### 1 - Attacking